comicrelief/engineering-handbook/service-delivery/code-review.md

 - [Automated Tests](#automated-tests--tasks)

 ## Developer Process
-***

 A developer contributing code will take the following steps before it is merged into the master branch,

 1. The developer will create a branch from the master branch on their local machine

-2. They will then create commits with code changes, constantly pushing changes to their branch changes to github.
+2. They will then create commits with code changes, constantly pushing changes to their branch changes to GitHub.

 3. While they are still developing or after they have completed developing their changes, they will open a pull request.